jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Begin by copying the files for Assignment 1 from the R Drive "Class_Data" folder to your personal workspace on the "R" drive or to your personal computer.
 Open and edit the QuickStartMap.html using a text editor, such as Brackets.

+If you aren't sure how to access the course R Drive, use the instructions on Canvas and get help from the the class GEs.

 ### I. Preparing your page

 Notice that the outline of a web page is already there for you.
 The `DOCTYPE` is html, there is a `head` section, which includes a `style` subsection.
 There is `body` section, with a `script` subsection.
 There are also comments throughout that will guide where you should place the code below.